iod-ine/sparkling-water/README.md

 - `spark.read` holds the `DataFrameReader` object.
 - `inferSchema=True` will make Spark go trough the data twice, which can be costly.
 - `DataFrame.write` holds the `DataFrameWriter` object.
-- Ordering the data frames before writing in general has no effect, since reading is a distribued operation.
+- Ordering the data frames before writing in general has no effect, since reading is a distributed operation.

 ### Distributed data
-- A ***shuffle*** is the movement of data bateween the nodes.
+- A ***shuffle*** is the movement of data between the nodes.
 - `.coalesce()` will reduce the number of partitions as a narrow operation, i.e. without shuffling.
 - Joining cares about where the data is: to compare, the records have to be on the same machine.
 Spark will do a shuffle if it's not.